worldbank/ietoolkit/README.md

-**ietoolkit - Stata Commands for Impact Evaluations**
+**ietoolkit - Stata toolkit for analysis**
 =====

-### Content

 ### **Content**
-**ietoolkit** provides a set of commands that address different aspects of data management and data analysis in relation to Impact Evaluations.
-The list of commands will be extended continuously, and suggestions for new commands are greatly appreciated.
-Some of the commands are related to standardized best practices developed at DIME (The World Bank’s unit for Impact Evaluations).
+**ietoolkit** provides a set of commands that address different aspects of data management and data analysis.
+Many of the commands are initially conceived in the context of primary data and impact evaluations, but implemented to be general and applicable to many other fields.
+Some of the commands are related to standardized best practices developed at DIME (The World Bank’s department for Impact Evaluations).
 For these commands, the corresponding help files provide justifications for the standardized best practices applied.

 | Command | Description |